Astronauts in Final Preparations for Wednesday’s Spacewalk

-Category: Space Hits: 1Expedition 65 Flight Engineer Mark Vande Hei assists astronauts Shane Kimbrough (bottom) and Thomas Pesquet (top) into their U.S. spacesuits to test them for a fit verification.
+Category: Space Hits: 9Expedition 65 Flight Engineer Mark Vande Hei assists astronauts Shane Kimbrough (bottom) and Thomas Pesquet (top) into their U.S. spacesuits to test them for a fit verification.

 Two spacewalkers and their assistants are in final preparations one day before the first of two excursions begins to install new solar arrays.
 The rest of the Expedition 65 crew focused on science and maintenance activities at the International Space Station.